Welcome to Portland Friends Meeting

 - For Meeting for Worship and similar Meeting-wide events:

-- For the time being, everyone inside the Meetinghouse must remain masked, regardless of your vaccination status, even while giving a message or announcement (we will have a microphone and speaker available).
+- For the time being, everyone inside the Meetinghouse must remain masked, regardless of your vaccination status, except when giving a message or announcement (we will have a microphone and speaker available).

 - We will follow social distancing practices as best we can, but for now there will not be any attendance cap or reservation system.